lavague-ai/LaVague/docs/docs/integrations/anthropic.md

-# Fireworks Context
+# Anthropic Context

-The Fireworks Context uses the Fireworks API for the Action Engine's LLM and embedding models.
+The Anthropic Context uses Anthropic models for the Action Engine's LLM and World Model's multi-modal models.

-By default, it will use Claude 3.5 Sonnet for the multi-modal `mm_llm` and text-only LLM `llm`.
+By default, it will use Claude 3.5 Sonnet for both these models.
 You can change these models for other models provided by Anthropic available via LlamaIndex.

 Since Anthropic don't currently provide their own embedding models, we still use the default `text-embedding-3-small` with OpenAI for emebedding.